Prostitution in Canada: Justice Statistics

-The Canadian Centre for Justice Statistics report Street Prostitution in Canada (1993) stated that police activity is mainly directed at the street level.
-Over 10,000 prostitution-related incidents were reported in 1992; 95% communicating offences and 5% bawdy-house and pimping offences.
+The Canadian Centre for Justice Statistics report Street Prostitution in Canada (1993) stated that police activity was mainly directed at the street level.
+Over 10,000 prostitution-related incidents were reported in 1992, of which 95% were communicating offences and 5% were bawdy-house and pimping offences.

 In 1997, they reported a sharp increase in the number of prostitution-related incidents recorded by police for 1995, following two years of decline.
 Since these are police figures they are just as likely to reflect enforcement rather than actual activity.
 The report also stated that in the period 1991–1995, 63 known prostitutes were murdered (5% of all women killed in Canada).

 Separate reports have not been published since, but included in Crime Statistics in Canada.
 Data from the 2007 report show 5,679 offences in 2006 (17/100,000 population), and 4,724 in 2007 (14).
 This translates into a change of −17.6% between 2006 and 2007, and −27.6% between 1998 and 2007.

 Other

 The exact number of people in sex work is not known, since this cannot be collected reliably.
 Estimates vary widely, and should be interpreted with caution.

-About 10% to 33% of all prostitutes have been estimated to work primarily outside, and are thus more visible.
+About 10-33% of all prostitutes have been estimated to work primarily outside, and are thus more visible.

 The 2006 Subcommittee on Solicitation estimated 5–20%.

-According to some estimates, most sex workers are young women (average 22–25), who began working between 16 and 20, most are single, and estimates of the number of prostitutes who have children suggest this is between 30 and 70%.
+According to some estimates, most sex workers are young women (average 22–25) who began working between 16 and 20.
+Most are single though it is estimated that 30-70% of prostitutes have children.
 In some field studies, 62% of prostitutes in Vancouver, 50% in Toronto, and 69% in Montréal claimed that they worked for themselves, while the presence and influence of pimps was more extensive in the Maritimes and on the Prairies.
-Drug use has been found to vary substantially by region and gender: it is highest in the Atlantic provinces, lowest in Québec, and appears to be a problem for the men more than the women.
+Drug use has been found to vary substantially by region and gender; it is highest in the Atlantic provinces, lowest in Québec, and appears to be a problem for men more than women.
 However, all these figures need to be interpreted with caution and compared to the general population.

+Indigenous women and girls are overrepresented in street sex and trafficking trade.

 A 1998 poll suggested 7% of Canadian men have paid for sex at least once in their life.

-This is much lower than in the United States, where in 1994, 18% of men stated they had paid for sex and 15% in 2004.
-However, these polls cannot be directly compared because the questions asked in each were not identical.
+This is much lower than in the United States, where in 1994, 18% of men stated they had paid for sex.
+That figure declined slightly to 15% in 2004.

 Street prostitution

-Nearly all law enforcement of the anti-prostitution laws concerns the people involved in street prostitution, with the other forms of prostitution being virtually ignored.
+Nearly all law enforcement of prostitution laws concerns the people involved in street prostitution, with the other forms of prostitution being virtually ignored.
 The enforcement generally focuses on the prostitutes, and not on their customers.